gromacs/gromacs/docs/user-guide/environment-variables.rst

         to localized bonded interaction distribution; optimal value dependent on system and hardware, default value is 4.

+``GMX_DD_SINGLE_RANK``
+        Controls the use of the domain decomposition machinery when using a single MPI rank.
+        Value 0 turns DD off, 1 turns DD on.
+Default is automated choice based on heuristics.

 ``GMX_GPU_NB_EWALD_TWINCUT``
         force the use of twin-range cutoff kernel even if :mdp:`rvdw` equals :mdp:`rcoulomb` after PP-PME load balancing.
 The switch to twin-range kernels is automated,